Black Hat Europe

 Saša Zdjelar

-He is a member of the Forbes Technology Council, a Fellow at the Cyber Readiness Institute (CRI), a member of the Black Hat CISO Summit Advisory Board, an active member in organizations such as Infragard, ISACA and ISSA, has been published in various industry publications, and has spoken at a number of industry conferences and universities.
-Saša holds a Bachelor's degree in Management and Master's degree in Decision Science from the University of Florida.
+Saša is an active participant and founding member of several CISO leadership communities.
+He is also a member of the Forbes Technology Council, Member of the Board at the National Technology Security Coalition, a Fellow at the Cyber Readiness Institute (CRI), a member of the Black Hat CISO Summit Advisory Board and Black Hat Content Review Board, and engages in organizations such as Infragard, ISACA, and ISSA.
+His insights have been published in various industry publications, and he has spoken at numerous industry conferences and universities.